 Choose a Strong Password

-- Try not to include any personal information, such as names of family members or pets, also don’t include recognisable numbers like the house number or birthday.
-This information can be readily available and make it much easier for hackers to access your loved one’s computer.
+- Try not to include any personal information, such as names of family members or pets.
+Don’t include recognisable numbers like your house number or birthday.
+This information is fairly easy to find would therefore make it much easier for hackers to access your loved one’s accounts.

 - Avoid using “real words” as much as possible.
-Instead, try a mixture or uppercase with lowercase letters, numbers and special characters such as “£” or “!”.
-This increases the complexity of the password and makes it harder for anyone to guess.
+Instead, try a mixture of uppercase and lowercase letters, numbers, and special characters such as “£” or “!”.
+This makes any password more complex and therefore harder to guess.

-- Don’t make the password too difficult to remember.
+- On the other hand, don’t make the password too difficult to remember!

 Avoid Weak Passwords

-A hacker could try your loved one’s name, birth date or even commonly used passwords.
-A weak password would be extremely easy for a hacker to use so try to avoid things like:
+Hackers often try using people’s names, birth dates or even commonly used passwords.
+The passwords below would be extremely easy for a hacker to guess:

 Keeping Passwords Safe

-If you think your loved one would need a written reminder, try to use a hint that only they will understand rather than the full password.
+If you think your loved one would need a written reminder, try to use a cryptic hint that only they will understand, rather than writing down the full password.
 Keep the written information stored somewhere safe, away from the computer.
 Write it down in an unmarked notebook so that it’s not obvious to other people.

 Keep it fresh

 - Use different passwords.
-Try not to use the same password for emails, online banks and clothing websites.
-Having the same password for all online presence is a security risk, if a hacker discovers your password and you only use one password, they will have access to all your accounts and information.
+Try not to use the same password for emails, online banks and online shopping websites.
+Having the same password for all your accounts is a security risk.
+If a hacker discovers your password and you only use one password, they will have access to all your accounts and information.
 On the other hand, if you use different passwords for every account, most of your information will stay secure even if one of your passwords is compromised.

-- Changing passwords on a regular basis reduces the risk of any potential hacking.
+- Changing your passwords on a regular basis reduces the risk of any potential hacking.

-A password manager is a tool that remembers all passwords for different websites and automatically fills these in for your loved one.
-Some internet browsers have built in password managers, but there are a few different programmes available.
+A password manager is a tool that remembers all your passwords for different websites and automatically fills them in for your loved one.
+Some internet browsers have built-in password managers, but there are a few different programmes available.

-- When the password is entered into a website for the first time, the password manager will ask if your loved one would like to save the password.
+- The first time you enter a password on a particular website, the password manager will ask if you would like to save the password.

 - The password manager will only work on one computer.